 - Ways to ensure that there is a safe and sustainable transition from the hazardous chemicals in use to ones that are not harmful and are designed with circularity in mind.
-This will require an innovation and different kinds of chemical management than we tend to see today.
+This requires innovation and different kinds of chemical management than we tend to see today.

 - A more harmonized regulatory effort to take hold globally.